Racial Trauma: The Impact Of Racism On Family Mental Health

 Encountering interpersonal or systemic racial discrimination can be harmful to families’ relational, mental, and physical health.
 The effects of discrimination can be direct, in the case of diminished self-esteem resulting from racial trauma, and indirect, such as financial pressures caused by race-related wealth gaps.

-Nurturing parenting that encourages children to take pride in their ancestral background could protect against some of these negative effects.
+Nurturing parenting that encourages children to take pride in their ancestral background could defend against some of these negative effects.
 You might also consider contacting a culturally informed therapist online or in your area for personalized support.

 Seeking to explore family concerns in a supportive environment?